vonsivers/Water-Sensor-Project/README.md

 ### Float Based Sensors (e.g. [ebay](https://www.ebay.de/sch/i.html?_from=R40&_trksid=p2047675.m570.l1313&_nkw=tankgeber&_sacat=0))

 I came across this type of sensor since it was shown as an example in the LSN50v2 manual.
-They are available in differnt lengths and mainly used to measure the level fuel tanks of boats, hence the top flange.
+They are available in different lengths and mainly used to measure the liquid level in fuel tanks of boats, hence the top flange.
 It consist of a series of resistors that are connected by reed switches, the float contains a magnet that activates the switches so the total resistance changes depending on the float height.
 One disadvantage is the relatively low resistance (240-33Ohm for US, 0-190Ohm for EU standard) which generates only a small voltage drop when put in series with another current limiting resistor.
 I chose the US version because of the higher resistance.